meetaimate/meetaimate.github.io/about.md

 ---
 ### Misson

 Meet AI Mate is a community-run organization for networking, facilitating ideas, and promoting research in Mathematics, Engineering, Business Analytics, and Artificial Intelligence.
-We run public seminar discussing theoretical and practical applications of state-of-the-art AI practice, hosting independent research groups, and consulting for business AI solutions.
+We run public seminar discussing theoretical and practical applications of state-of-the-art AI practice, hosting independent research groups, and consulting business AI solutions.

 ### Theory Meets Practice